 “Before you even get to the greens, you have to know where to hit the golf ball to allow you to hit your second shots in the right places on the greens,” Hayes (52) told Reuters.
+“That is the trick.

 “The guys that do well at Augusta are the guys who hit their shots to the greens in the right positions.
 If you are in the wrong positions, you will never, ever win there.